 I am sure you have heard, read or seen somewhere that watching video online is taking off.
 However, what does that mean for your company or more specifically for your healthcare practice?
-Why is it so important to focus on video and actively pursue a video strategy for growing your business?
+Why is it so important to create videos for your healthcare practice?
+Why should you focus on video and actively pursue a video strategy for growing your business?
 The following stats and trends will help you understand the magnitude of the impact of video and the pace of market changes…

 1. The market or better YOUR customers demand it.

 - In Q2 of 2014 alone, U.S. consumers watched 38.2 billion videos.

 - By 2018, 69 percent of total Internet traffic will be video (Cisco).